robdimsdale/prodda/README.md

 ### Root Endpoint

 The root endpoint for the API is at `/api/v0`.
-All endpoints are nested below this path,
+All endpoints are nested below this path.

 ### Authentication and authorization